-What outcomes may occur with Fitness to Practise concerns?
+21.4 What outcomes may occur with Fitness to Study concerns?

-In terms of investigation and outcomes, Fitness to Practise concerns can be categorised as:
+In terms of investigation and outcomes, Fitness to Study concerns related to placement can be categorised as:

-- Developmental Intervention.
+- Level 0.
 These concerns are considered temporary, one-off or infrequent, minor and able to be remediated short-term.
-If an issue is deemed to be developmental, the student will be supported with supervision/supportive care/education/training to remediate issues. - Level 1.
-These are considered frequent, accidental, thoughtless or unintentional, minor and able to be remediated short-term.
-If a Level 1 concern is determined, various outcomes may occur from no further action taken to a written warning to assessment implications or support referrals.

-• Level 2.
-These are considered permanent, persistent, repeated or escalating, clear in intent, serious and unlikely to be remediated short-term.
-If a Level 2 concern is noted, outcomes may involve such measures as imposing conditions on the student, refusal to allow enrolment in further placements or assessment penalties.
-(Section 8.2 Procedure)
+If an issue is deemed to be Level 0, the student will be supported with supervision/supportive care/education/training to remediate issues. - Level 1.
+These are considered frequent, accidental, or unintentional, moderate in nature and likely to be remediated short-term.
+If a Level 1 concern is determined, various outcomes may occur from no further action taken to a written warning to assessment implications or support referrals. - Level 2.
+These are considered permanent, persistent, repeated or escalating, serious in nature and with significant impact, and unlikely to be remediated short-term.
+If a Level 2 concern is noted, outcomes may involve such measures as imposing conditions on the student, refusal to allow enrolment in further placements or assessment penalties - Level 3.
+In addition to Level 2, an interruption longer than 12 months is required to address the circumstances, remediation is unlikely or impractical, and reasonable adjustments cannot be accommodated.
+In this case, the concern will be referred to the Fitness to Study Review Committee for a hearing and decision on the outcome.